-California Flooding Prep: 8 Things You Can Do Now to Get Ready
+8 Things You Can Do Now to Be Ready for Flash Flooding

 What is a flash flood?
 Imagine tens of thousands of gallons of fast-moving water arriving with little or no warning.
 These powerful surges typically happen after heavy storms or rapid winter thaws.
 They overwhelm the normal capacities of rivers, streams, and man-made containment systems like levees.
 Within hours roads are impassable, trees are uprooted, power lines are down, and bridges could be out.

 People frequently underestimate the danger.
 Yet as few as 6 inches of flood water can knock you over, and 12 inches can move your car.
 According to the National Weather Service, an average of 88 people die every year due to flash flooding, more than are killed by hurricanes, lightning, or tornadoes.

 Our quick but comprehensive guide is designed to help you and your family stay safe and be in the best possible position to recover quickly once the threat has passed.

 1. Get Tuned in to Flash Flood Warnings

 What causes floods can vary tremendously: In cold regions, rivers dammed by winter ice can suddenly release huge amounts of water.
 Some states are subject to frequent thunderstorms or tornadoes.
 The Federal Emergency Management Agency (FEMA) website helps answer the question of where do floods occur in a particular area.

 How can you get news about flash flood warnings?
 Start here: